EvictionLab/eviction-lab-website/content/eviction-tracking/new-york-ny.md

 {{% report_intro id="36061" data="/uploads/table.csv" %}}

-New York intro.
+New York state has taken a number of steps to prevent a surge in eviction cases.
+While the state-wide moratorium on eviction filings lifted on June 20th, additional protections—including the [Tenant Safe Harbor Act](https://www.nysenate.gov/legislation/bills/2019/s8192/amendment/b) and the    [automatic suspension of newly-filed eviction cases](http://nycourts.gov/whatsnew/pdf/ao160a20.pdf)—have helped to keep filings below historical average.
+The execution of writs of eviction has also been [suspended until at least January, 2021](https://www.governor.ny.gov/news/governor-cuomo-announces-moratorium-covid-related-residential-evictions-will-be-extended-until).

-More detail on eviction protections in New York can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/ny/).
+More detail on eviction protections in New York can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/ny/) and from the [Furman Center](https://furmancenter.org/thestoop/entry/data-update-eviction-filings-in-nyc-since-covid-19).

 {{%/ report_intro %}}